-The U.S. Agency for International Development (USAID) is investing in innovative approaches to help identify and address actual and potential gender biases in AI systems relevant in global development contexts.
-USAID seeks to support approaches to increase the prevention, identification, transparency, monitoring and accountability of AI systems so that their outputs do not produce gender-inequitable results.
-Approaches may or may not be technology-based.
-Digital Frontiers anticipates disbursing up to five grants using a total of $375,000 in award funding.
-The challenge will take place over two phases:
+Through the Equitable AI Challenge, U.S. Agency for International Development (USAID) is investing in innovative approaches to help identify and address actual and potential gender biases within AI systems, in particular those relevant to global development.
+USAID is supporting approaches to increase the prevention, identification, transparency, monitoring, and accountability of AI systems so that their outputs do not produce gender-inequitable results.
+While some of these approaches use technology, others do not.
+In the first round of the challenge, Digital Frontiers disbursed five grants using over $570,000 in award funding.
+Before making awards, the challenge included the following steps:

-- Phase One: This is an open call for short concept notes.
-Concepts will be accepted under two tracks— “Prevention,” for approaches to prevent AI systems from incorporating gender bias into their outputs, and “Response,” for approaches to inspire transparency of and accountability in existing AI systems.
-Strong applications from Phase One will be designated semi-finalists and invited to attend a co-creation workshop in early 2022 to discuss the context in which different instances of inequity arise, showcase different interventions, and encourage collaboration and partnership among semi-finalists within and across the tracks.
+- Phase One: An open call for short concept notes.
+Concepts were accepted under two tracks — “Prevention,” for approaches to prevent AI systems from incorporating gender bias into their outputs, and “Response,” for approaches to inspire transparency and accountability in existing AI systems.
+Strong applications from Phase One were designated semi-finalists and invited to attend a co-creation workshop in early 2022 to discuss the context in which different instances of inequity arise, showcase different interventions, and encourage collaboration and partnership among semi-finalists within and across the tracks.

-- Phase Two: Semi-finalists will then be invited to submit revised concept notes that reflect updates to their original concept note, as relevant.
-Winning submissions will be awarded grant funds to design, test, scale, and/or socialize the approach over the course of one year.
+- Phase Two: Semi-finalists were then invited to submit revised concept notes that reflected updates to their original concept note, as relevant.
+Five winning teams have been awarded grant funds to design, test, scale, and/or socialize the approach over the course of one year.